newmatik/NPrint/README.md

 ## Printer Setup

-Connect the printers to your raspberry PI via USB connection.
+Connect the printers to your Raspberry Pi via USB connection.
 In our case we will connect a Zebra ZLP 2824 Plus as a batch label printer and a Zebra GK420d as a box label printer.

 Open the CUPS admin page http://10.1.0.68:631/ (replace with actual IP address) and add a new printer.